interstar/wchnt/wchnt-lang/doc/intro.md

   [:Paddle [:Rect 50 50 20 80]]
   [:Paddle [:Rect 430 50 20 80]] ]

 Square brackets delimit objects.
-The first element is a label that indicates the class or type the rest, the data values for the components, by position.
+The first element is a label that indicates the class or type.
+The rest, the data values for the components, by position.

 In order to maximize readability in constructions, a) newlines are meaningless whitespace. b) labels which can be meaningfully infered from the context are optional.